-Course(s) Taught: Core, Protege, Cutting, Color, Texture, and Final Phase Cosmetology Advanced License, Cosmetology Instructors License
+Course(s) Taught: Core, Cutting, Color, Texture, and Final Phase Cosmetology Advanced License, Cosmetology Instructors License

-Licenses Held: Cosmetology Advanced License #062834, Cosmetology Instructors License #062834 Megan is a member of the Paul Mitchell Advanced Education Team for Cutting and Culture, she has attended Cutting Specialist Training to gain her knowledge on how to be a consistent educator who has the best tools possible to educate the future professionals.
+Licenses Held: Cosmetology Advanced License #062834, Cosmetology Instructors License #062834 educate the future professionals.
 Megan has taken her knowledge to the next level by being the Education Leader and working on her ability to help grow the other instructors to be the best educators possible.
 As the Future Professional Advisor, she takes her skills of coaching Future Professional to help them succeed in all their education.